L3cr0f/DccwBypassUAC/ReadMe.md

 <h2>2.
 Requirements</h2>
 To get a successfully execution of the exploit the targeted machine must comply the following requirements:<br>
-&emsp;- Currently, it must be a Windows 10, no matter what build version (it is expected that the exploit will work also in Windows 7).<br>
+&emsp;- Currently, it must be a Windows 8 or 10, no matter what build version (it is expected that the bypass UAC method will work also in Windows 7, but, at this moment, not this exploit).<br>
 &emsp;- The UAC settings must not be set to "Always notify".<br>
 &emsp;- The compromised user must be in the "Administrator's group".<br>
 &emsp;- The architecture must be verified before executing the exploit, if not, it could leave traces in the targeted machine.